NXT TakeOver: Philadelphia: Storylines

 On the January 10 episode of NXT, Shayna Baszler made her NXT in-ring debut against Dakota Kai, which ended in a referee stoppage after Baszler injured Kai's arm.
 After the match, Baszler continued to attack Kai while the medical staff were tending to the injury, causing NXT Women's Champion Ember Moon to rush to the aid of Kai to stop the attack.
-On the January 17 episode of NXT, after losing a match to Lacey Evans, Aliyah was attacked by Baszler, causing Moon to rush to stop Baszler's attack again.
+On the January 17 episode, after losing a match to Lacey Evans, Aliyah was attacked by Baszler, causing Moon to rush to stop Baszler's attack again.
 After this attack, Moon challenged Baszler to a match to end her bullying tactics.
 Baszler refused unless the NXT Women's Championship was on the line at TakeOver: Philadelphia.
 Moon accepted, and the title match was made official by NXT General Manager William Regal.

-During a January 24, 2018 conference call promoting TakeOver, Triple H confirmed that a matchup between Velveteen Dream and Kassius Ohno would take place at TakeOver: Philadelphia.
+During a January 24 conference call promoting TakeOver, Triple H confirmed that a matchup between Velveteen Dream and Kassius Ohno would take place at TakeOver: Philadelphia.

 Event

 Preliminary matches

-The event opened with The Undisputed Era (Bobby Fish and Kyle O’Reilly) defending the NXT Tag Team Championship against The Authors of Pain (Akam and Rezar).
-After Akam collided with Rezar, O’Reilly pinned Akam with a roll up to retain the title.
+The event opened with The Undisputed Era (Bobby Fish and Kyle O'Reilly) defending the NXT Tag Team Championship against The Authors of Pain (Akam and Rezar).
+After Akam collided with Rezar, O'Reilly pinned Akam with a roll up to retain the titles.

 Next, The Velveteen Dream faced Kassius Ohno.
 Near the end of the match, Ohno hit Dream with a ripcord rolling elbow for a near fall.
 Ohno went for another Rolling Elbow, but Dream countered it with a Death Valley driver, and followed it up with the "Purple Rainmaker" from the top of the ring post for the win.

-After that, Ember Moon defended the NXT Women’s Championship against Shayna Baszler.
+After that, Ember Moon defended the NXT Women's Championship against Shayna Baszler.
 As Baszler applied a cross armbreaker, Moon countered into a pin to retain the title.
 After the match, Baszler attacked Moon and applied the "Kirifuda Clutch" on Moon, who passed out.

 In the fourth match, Aleister Black faced Adam Cole in an Extreme Rules match.
 Cole performed a superkick into a chair on Black, who fell through two tables outside the ring, and scored a near-fall.
 Black performed a Death Valley driver on Cole onto two chairs.
 The Undisputed Era (Kyle O’Reilly and Bobby Fish) interfered and performed "Total Elimination" on Black.
 SAnitY (Eric Young, Alexander Wolfe and Killian Dain) appeared and attacked Fish and O’Reilly, with Dain performing a suicide dive on Fish, O’Reilly, Young and Wolfe.
 Black performed a double knees on Cole through the announce table.
 Black performed "Black Mass" on Cole for the win.